Cooler weather on the horizon for Rowan after heat wave - Salisbury Post

 SALISBURY – After days of temperatures in the mid-90s, the Piedmont should see some more reasonable temperatures starting Friday afternoon.

 The Salisbury area will see a high of 94 degrees on Friday, but humidity and other factors could make it feel hotter.
-Friday and the rest of this week exceed the normal high of 90 degrees for this time of year in the Charlotte area.
-It falls short of the 2011 record of 101 degrees, which is also Salisbury’s record from 1942, according to climate data from the National Weather Service.
+The normal high is 90 degrees for this time of year in the Charlotte area.
+The record was set in 2011 at 101 degrees, which is also Salisbury’s record from 1942, according to climate data from the National Weather Service.

 Steve Monday of Rowan County Weather said Friday will be a high heat day, which is typical in late July and August.